 At Tella, we're trying to make it easy for people to share their ideas, expertise, and stories using video.

-So while Tella takes care of the video creation, what happens outside of the app and off-camera is also really important to making a great video.
-In this post I'll share a few tips to help you optimise your home recording setup so that you can look sharp and sound great on screen.
+So while Tella takes care of the video creation, what happens off-camera is also really important to recording something great.
+In this post I'll share a few tips to help you optimise your home recording setup for looking sharp and sounding great.

-When it comes to upgrading your camera, there are two main categories:
+When upgrading your camera, there are two categories to consider:

-Before you go out buy a digital camera for a webcam, it's worth noting that you're not going to be able to use it right away.
-There's a couple of extra accessories you'll need before you can properly use a digital camera for recording—I touch on these later.
+Before you go and buy a digital camera for a webcam, you should know that you're not going to be able to use it right away.
+There's a couple of extra accessories you'll need before it can be used as a webcam — more on those later.

-Also also, one could argue that using your mobile phone as a webcam is a viable option.
+Finally, one could argue that a mobile phone can be used as a webcam.
 But that means you can't use your phone while recording and the apps required to enable such a setup aren't great (yet).
 No doubt this will become a better option in the not too distant future though.

-Good audio is one of those things that just makes a video... better.
-Avoid using the small, tinny sound of headphone or laptop mics and you'll already give your video a more professional feel.
-Your camera can be average and your overall video can still be really good.
-But if your audio is bad, then it's much harder to make your video come across nicely.
-I think the world is just much less forgiving of bad audio that it is of bad picture.
+Good audio is one of those things that just makes a video better.
+Avoid the small, tinny sound of headphone mics or laptop mics and you're already on the right track.
+The world is much less forgiving of bad audio compared to bad video.
+So all the fancy camera gear in the world won't save your video if the audio sounds shit.
 There's probably some science to this. 🤷🏻♂️

-As ever, you can stick with the default on your computer or your headphones, but I'd highly recommend upgrading to a proper external mic.
-Just like a webcam upgrade, a good mic will serve you in other facets of working from home, far beyond creating in Tella.
+So sure, you can stick with the default mic on your computer or your headphones, but I'd highly recommend upgrading to a proper external mic.
+A new mic was the first piece of equipment I ever bought.
+And just like a webcam upgrade, a good mic will serve you in other facets of working from home, far beyond recording in Tella.

-For good sound, the bar does start quite high though.
-I use the Blue Yeti—a great quality, entry level mic which retails for 150 dollars.
+For good sound, the prices do start quite high though.
+I use the Blue Yeti, it's a high quality, entry level mic which retails for 150 dollars.
 This is a pretty comprehensive and up-to-date list of mics for streaming and podcasting.

 Lighting is fun.
-You can get away with using an average camera if you can arrange a nice lighting setup.
+You can get away with an average camera if you can arrange a nice lighting setup.
 In the end, what makes a good camera a good camera is its ability to manipulate light.
-So without a good camera it's on you to do the light manipulating.
+So without a good camera it's on you to do the manipulating of light.